Is trekking in Nepal safe?

 Over the years, Nepal’s tourism industry has also grown significantly.
 Better communication, improved trekking services, trained guides, and emergency rescue systems have made safe trekking in Nepal more accessible than ever.
 However, trekkers should still prepare well, understand altitude risks, check weather conditions, and choose reliable trekking operators.

 Thus, Nepal is safe for trekking, hiking in Nepal, city tours, peak climbing, and expeditions.
 Yes, just as the whole world, the COVID-19 made Nepal unsafe place for travelling.
 This was not because of the people, policies, and government of Nepal but a global phenomenon.
+To know “is trekking in Nepal safe?” this blog has included some of the key factors that help you book a Nepal trip without any doubt.

 Types of trekking in Nepal